HaugrNet/eds/README.md

 http://localhost:8080/cws/management?wsdl
 http://localhost:8080/cws/share?wsdl
 ```

+If you have swagger installed, please load the swagger.json file from the
+accessories/release folder, which will help you build a local client for the
+JSON based REST API.

 # Who is this for
 Anyone for whom data protection is important may find CWS useful.
 It is designed